boguszjelinski/kern/README.md

 | max_assign_time | time in minutes after which orders expire
 | max_solver_size | if demand and supply exceed the value LCM will be called to shrink the model
 | max_legs | how many legs can a route have, used in route extender
-| extend_margin | max ratio by which a leg can be extended (its distance), currently ignored
 | max_angle | max angle between consecutive stops; used to promote streight routes
 | cab_speed | average speed in km/h
 | stop_wait | how many minutes it takes at a stop